Stumble/sqlc/GUIDE.md

         │   └── schema.sql
         └── sqlc.yaml
 ```

-Initially, let's create a yaml configuration file looks like this:
+Initially, the YAML configuration file looks like this:

 ```yaml
 version: "2"
 sql: